“The everything scone with cream cheese, please,” she said to the woman at the walk-up window that reminded her of the streets of Italy.

 “Oh you shouldn’t have….” she said jokingly and took a bite.

-“Thank you, now your turn,” she said holding up the loaded biscuit to his lips.
+“Thank you, now it is your turn,” she said holding up the loaded biscuit to his lips.

 As he took a bite his mind created the image of her feeding him a piece of cake at their wedding.
 The image made him happy and hopeful.
-His face looking more serious than what you may expect to see for someone who just took a bite of a breakfast biscuit she felt concerned.
+His face looked more serious than what you may expect to see for someone who just took a bite of a breakfast biscuit, she felt concerned.

 He laughed.
 “No, no, I love it.
 It’s the perfect companion to my perfect companion,” he assured her.